Information For Authors

 Somorin AO, Al-Harbi A, Subaity Y, Zaman AU.
 Calciphylaxis: case report and literature review.
 Afr J Med Med Sci 2002; 31(2): 175-178.

-For Journal article on the Internet, the website, digital object identifier (doi) number and date of access must be indicated.
+For journal articles on the Internet, the website, digital object identifier (doi) number and date of access must be indicated.
 An example is as follows:

 Only standard abbreviations are acceptable.
 The International System of Units (SI) is recommended for use within the text, Tables and Figures.
 Trade names of drugs should be avoided while the generic names are preferred.

-When articles are accepted, galley proofs in marked PDF forms will be sent to the authors by email and must be returned to the editor within three weekdays.
+When articles are accepted, galley proofs in marked PDF forms will be sent to the authors by email and must be returned to the editor within three work-days.
 Corrections on the proof should be restricted to printer’s errors only and no substantial additions/deletions should be made.
-Changes in the names or sequence of the authors (by way of additions and deletions) are not permissible at the proof stage.
+Changes in the names or sequence of the authors (byway of additions and deletions) are not permissible at the proof stage.

 PUBLICATION FEES AND SUBSCRIPTION RATES

-The journal currently charges the sum of Thirty Thousand Naira (or One Hundred and Twenty US Dollar, postage inclusive) as publication fees payable after the acceptance of the manuscript by the journal.
-No fee is charged as processing or submission fee.
-When the number of formatted pages exceeds ten (10) as shown on the Galley Proof, additional Five Thousand Naira (or Fifty US Dollar) shall be charged for every next five pages.
+The journal currently charges the sum of Fifty Thousand Naira (or One Hundred and Twenty USDollar, and extra Ten USDollar for postage) as publication fees payable after the acceptance of the manuscript by the journal.
+When the number of formatted pages exceeds ten (10) as shown on the Galley Proof, additional Five Thousand Naira (or Twenty-Five US Dollar) shall be charged for every next five pages.
 The journal provides free access to articles published online under its open access publishing policy.
-The subscription rates per volume are as follows: NGN6500 and USD550 for institutions within and outside Nigeria respectively as well as NGN3000 and USD450 for individuals within and outside Nigeria respectively.
-The Editor-in-Chief should be contacted at email@example.com for the details of the methods of payment.